Wholesale Billing Claim and Escalation Guide

 Where to Submit a Claim

 To submit a claim, use the Frontier Wholesale Claims Tracking System (CTS) web portal.
 Fully populate the CTS template for wholesale claims.
-Please refer to the next section regarding how to submit a claim or the CTS User Guide.
+Please refer to the next section regarding how to submit a claim.

 If the CTS web portal is unavailable or the customer is unable to submit claims via that portal, submit claims by both correctly completing the Frontier Claims Template (in a manner consistent with the procedure outlined in the next section) and emailing the completed spreadsheet to Wholesale.Claims@ftr.com